calmjs/calmjs.parse/README.rst

 instance, a printer for obfuscating identifier names while maintaining indentation for the output of an ES5 AST can be constructed like so:

-..
-TODO when builder factories are done, formalize the rule modules. for more consistency for where to source the rules and how they are to be called.

 .. code:: python

     >>> from calmjs.parse.unparsers.es5 import Unparser
-    >>> from calmjs.parse.unparsers.base import default_layout_handlers
-    >>> from calmjs.parse.handlers.indentation import indent
+    >>> from calmjs.parse.rules import indent
-    >>> from calmjs.parse.handlers.obfuscation import obfuscate
+    >>> from calmjs.parse.rules import obfuscate
     >>> pretty_obfuscate = Unparser(rules=(
+    ...     # note that indent must come after, so that the whitespace ...     # handling rules by indent will shadow over the minimum set ...     # provided by obfuscate.
-    ...     default_layout_handlers,
+    ...     obfuscate(obfuscate_globals=False),
     ...     indent(indent_str='    '),
-    ...     obfuscate(obfuscate_globals=False),
     ... ))
     >>> math_module = es5(u'''
     ... (function(root) {